 Increase In Autophagy

 Autophagy also removes damaged cellular components.
-This includes misfolded proteins, and other cellular “garbage”.
+This includes misfolded proteins and other cellular waste.
 Intermittent fasting also helps to activate AMPK signaling, which is crucial for many important cellular processes.
-Fasting also inhibits mTOR activity, which helps to activate autophagy.
+Fasting also inhibits mTOR activity which helps to activate autophagy.

 Intermittent fasting and the keto diet have taken the world by storm.
 Nearly 2 million people per month search for information about the keto diet, and combined with intermittent fasting, it is the most popular nutritional approach in the world.

-Unlike a traditional western diet, ketogenic diets rely on ketone bodies, rather than glucose.
-Since keto dieters eschew carbohydrates completely, they don’t have a steady supply of glucose, or good amounts of glycogen stored.
+Unlike a traditional western diet, ketogenic diets rely on ketone bodies rather than glucose for energy.
+Since keto dieters eschew carbohydrates completely, they don’t have a steady supply of glucose or glycogen stored.